Loading...

 TPMS sensor functionality and battery health before winter monitoring begins

-FAQs About Winter Tire Installation in Banff
+Common Questions About Winter Tire Installation

 Install winter tires by September 15th at the latest, ideally early September.
 Banff's early alpine snow can appear by late August, and temperatures drop below 7°C when tire compound grip diminishes.
 Alberta law requires them by October 1st, but mountain driving safety demands earlier installation.
 Avoid the rush by scheduling installation August 25th-September 10th.